Here are the basics of keeping a Freshwater Aquarium;

 Please Reference/Read: Aquarium Chemistry; Depletion of Positive Mineral Ions

-Product Resource: Wonder Shells; Unique Version ONLY at AAP
+Product Resource: Wonder Shells; Unique Version ONLY from American Aquarium

 *pH; Stable is most important, but for general community tanks a 6.8-7.8 falls within most fish tolerances as long as there is pH stability since the pH scale is logarithmic and sudden changes can be deadly.